Date of Award

 Joan Blaser Baenziger

 Baenziger, Joan Blaser, "Predictors of gains in inductive reasoning strategies and everyday functioning: Results from the Advanced Cognitive Training for Independent and Vital Elderly (ACTIVE) Study" (2013).
 Graduate Theses and Dissertations.
-Paper 13420.
+13420.